SkylineCommunications/dataminer-docs/connector-help/connector_help/Meinberg LANTIME IMS-REL API V10.md

 # Meinberg LANTIME IMS-REL API V10

 The **REL** error relay module can be switched by various operating states (e.g. Clock Not Sync).
-If the internal hardware clock is synchronous to the source, the relay is switched to NO (Normally Open) mode.In case of an error, the relay switches to NC (Normally Closed) mode.
+If the internal hardware clock is synchronous to the source, the relay is switched to NO (Normally Open) mode.
+In case of an error, the relay switches to NC (Normally Closed) mode.

 Depending on the hardware configuration of the IMS system, e.g. redundant with RSC module and two integrated reference clocks, or with SPT module and only one reference clock, different relay states can be switched.